RafaelFaisca32/LABDSOF/chat-mysql/readme.md

-# MySQL Python Chatbot with GPT-4 and Mistral AI
+# MySQL WIFI Spot Python Chatbot with Grook

 🟡 This repository was inspired by this video [YouTube video tutorial](https://youtu.be/YqqRkuizNN4).